 4) Site Totals (sum of peaks of all species)

 - The Wash, 2019/20 - previously reported as 422,232 (excluding non-natives and gulls/terns but including supplementary count - the default), corrected to 400,173.
 Correction cascades to corresponding site total when including non-natives and/or gulls/terns and including/excluding supplementary counts.

 A discrepancy was discovered in the low tide calculation of densities given in the WeBS Report Online, which have now been changed for all years to match that used in data requests.
 The discrepancy arose due to whether the site density was calculated using the sum of the sector maxima or the consolidated site count.
 Both data requests and the WeBS Report Online now calculate density using the total of the maximum counts from each low tide sector.

-A bug was fixed in WeBS Report Online in May 2021 where the download was retrieving old data instead of the updated data in some cases (i.e. data for a year from an earlier reported year than the most recent report, where there had been a subsequent amendment).
+A bug was fixed in WeBS Report Online where the download was retrieving old data instead of the updated data in some cases (i.e. data for a year from an earlier reported year than the most recent report, where there had been a subsequent amendment).